Call for Papers

 Chairman of the International Conference Board

-Head of Department of International Business
+Head of the Department of International Business

 premysl.prusa@vse.cz